Bike/hare/README.md

 A programming language.
-It is not usable yet.
+It doesn't work yet.

 The premise is a language with a Hindley-Milner type system (constructors, polytypes, inference) suitable for standalone programs.
 So like ML if ML was uninteractive and involved a lot more pointer arithmetic.